Water Heater Temperature

-The guide below will show you how to check and adjust your hot water heater temperature on both gas and electric residential
+plus, how to check and adjust your temperature on both gas and electric

 Water heater manufactures recommend setting your water heater